-formation simulations Galaxy have investigated both AGN feedback mechanisms: thermal (e.g., Di Matteo, Springel & Hernquist 2005:Sijacki et al. 2007; Booth & Schaye 2009; Gaspari et al. 2011b), and kinetic (e.g., Germain, Barai & Martel 2009; Dubois et al. 2010; Ostriker et al. 2010; Gaspari, Brighenti & Temi 2012;Vazza, Bruggen & Gheller 2013).
+Galaxy formation simulations have investigated both AGN feedback mechanisms: thermal Di Matteo, Springel & Hernquist 2005; Sijacki et al. 2007; Booth & Schaye 2009; Fabjan et al. 2010; Gaspari et al. 2011b), and kinetic (e.g.,Germain, Barai & Martel 2009; Dubois et al. 2010; Ostriker et al. 2010; Gaspari, Brighenti & Temi 2012; Vazza, Bruggen & Gheller 2013).
 Gaspari et al. (2011a) explored several feedback mechanisms in galaxy clusters, including cold gas accretion and massive subrelativistic outflows, that self-regulate the mechanical power from AGN outflow heating.
 These models were extended by Gaspari et al. (2011b) to galaxy groups.
 Gaspari, Brighenti & Temi (2012) studied the role of mechanical AGN feedback in controlling the thermodynamical evolution of isolated elliptical galaxies.
 Gaspari, Ruszkowski & Sharma (2012) explored the formation of multiphase gas via thermal instability in cluster cores heated by collimated bipolar AGN jets.

-There has been two contemporary studies of BH feedback in isolated galaxy systems, the distinction of our work from those is outlined below.
+There has been two contemporary studies of BH feed-

+back in isolated galaxy systems, the distinction of our work from those is outlined below.
 Newton & Kay (2013) simulated isolated and merging disc galaxies to investigate the effect of feedback from both AGN and supernovae on galaxy evolution, and to isolate the most important factors of these feedback processes.
 They utilize different methods for distributing the feedback energy in the same thermal form, and do not have kinetic feedback.
 Our work considers the kinetic mode in addition to thermal.

-Wurster & Thacker (2013b)compared the AGN feedback algorithms of four authors (Springel, Di Matteo & Hernquist 2005;Okamoto, Nemmen & Bower 2008;Booth & Schave 2009; Debuhr, Quataert & Ma 2011) together with their own model in galaxy merger simulations, and found wide variation in accretion behaviours.
+Wurster & Thacker (2013b)compared feedbackalgorithms the AGN four auof (Springel, Di Matteo & Hernquist 2005; thors Okamoto, Nemmen & Bower 2008; Booth & Schaye 2009; Debuhr, Quataert & Ma 2011) together with their own model in galaxy merger simulations, and found wide variation in accretion behaviours.
 Among these, in Debuhr, Quataert & Ma (2011) the feedback is returned as momentum or in the kinetic form, while the others have thermal feedback.
 However the model by Debuhr, Quataert & Ma (2011) also has a distinct accretion prescription based on the viscous transport of angular momentum; therefore comparing it with e.g. Springel, Di Matteo & Hernquist (2005) (which uses the modified Bondi accretion rate) makes it hard to disentangle if the differential effects are because of various accretion methods or varying feedback models.
 In our study we use the same accretion methodology and then compare between thermal versus kinetic modes of feedback.

-This paper is organised as follows: we describe our numerical code and simulation setup in $\S2$ , in $\S3$ we present and analyze our results, some important outcomes are discussed in $\S4$ , while in $\S5$ we give a summary of the main findings and discuss possible future applications.
+This paper is organised as follows: we describe our numerical code and simulation setup in §2, in §3 we present and analyse our results, some important outcomes are discussed in §4, while in §5 we give a summary of the main findings and discuss possible future applications.